 One challenge that I continually see with managers and supervisors is that recognition and celebration for great results is limited.
-While most managers and supervisors understand the importance of and are open to
+While most managers and supervisors understand the importance of and are open to giving recognition, they simply don’t.
+They get caught in the daily beast of tactical operations and miss the opportunity, or say to themselves “ I will do it tomorrow”.

 Did you watch the video or did you rush ahead to continue reading?
 Hopefully you took the time to watch Joshua Bell, an internationally recognized, Grammy award winning violinist.
 He made an unexpected appearance at a Washington DC metro station.
 For approximately one hour, he played some of the greatest and most demanding classical music for nearly 1,100 people.
 He played these fine pieces of music on his rare and coveted Stradivarius violin, worth close to $3.5 million dollars.
 Of those 1,100 people, only 7 individuals stopped long enough to listen.
 The entrance fee for this rare and intimate performance was simply time and recognition of great work.